How much Viagra® should I take?

 If you take medications that affect the breakdown of sildenafil (like ritonavir, erythromycin, itraconazole, and ketoconazole), you may need a lower dose of sildenafil or Viagra.

-When it comes to medication, more is not necessarily better (or safer).
+When it comes to erectile dysfunction medication, more is not necessarily better (or safer).
 If you’re concerned about erectile dysfunction, make an appointment with your healthcare provider.
 Take your Viagra as prescribed, and adjust as needed under the supervision of your healthcare provider, not on your own.

 DISCLAIMER